 The flavor of tea reflects the soil it is grown in, the season picked, and the curing process.
 Eden Sencha is tended adhering to strict organic practices.
 The Nagatas are dedicated to organic farming.
 This dedication is also reflected in the use of skillfully executed traditional handling methods that preserve and enhance the tea's flavor and antioxidant nutrients resulting in exceedingly fine organic green tea.

 Green tea has been the focus of medical research in many countries over the past decade.
-These studies affirm green tea's healthful properties.
-Powerful antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as 'catechins' are cited.
+These studies affirm green tea's beneficial properties.
+Antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as 'catechins' are cited.
 These polyphenols account for up to 40 percent of the tea's dry weight.